Tips for Visiting Jetty Island, One of the Best Beaches in Washington

 Ferry:

 There are two ways to get to Jetty Island, and we’ve had great experiences with both!
 The first is to take the small 60-person passenger ferry during Jetty Island Days, which operates from July 5 through Labor Day.
-The ferry runs five days per week (Wednesday through Sunday) and costs $3.
+The ferry runs five days per week (Wednesday through Sunday) and costs $3-$5.
 You’ll want to make a reservation online here.
 You will book a time to depart the Everett Marina, and then once you arrive on Jetty Island, you will stop by a tent near the dock to select a return time.
+You can also book a free return ticket online, but we still needed to stop by the on-island tent to confirm our time.
 The ferry ride is less than five minutes long, but it’s fun while it lasts!

 Personal Watercraft: